GavinRay97/GavinRay97.github.io/data/blog/io-uring-fixed-bufferpool-zig.md

 - [Phil Eaton](https://twitter.com/phil_eaton), for reviewing the draft and providing feedback.
 - [The Zig Discord community](https://discord.gg/zig), for answering many questions.
 I owe them a great debt.
 - [Ilya Korennoy](https://github.com/ikorennoy/jasyncfio/issues/64#issuecomment-1274301605) for taking the time to field my io_uring questions.

+# Errata

+- I was corrected by Jens Axboe themself that fixed-buffer functionality has been available in `io_uring` for [quite some time](https://twitter.com/axboe/status/1581392910687567873?t=gx_tQCEwL0Kh_OfO1QEBow&s=19).
+I mistakenly thought they were part of the 5.19 changes for ["provided (ring) buffers"](https://lwn.net/Articles/893121/).